yilanchen6/equiv-nn-svm/README.md

-# Codes for the paper: On the Equivalence between Neural Network andSupport Vector Machine
+# On the Equivalence between Neural Network andSupport Vector Machine
+Codes for NeurIPS 2021 paper "On the Equivalence between Neural Network and Support Vector Machine".

 # Overview